enitimeago/make-it-mmd/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/enitimeago/make-it-mmd?label=release)

+Make It MMD is a suite of **non-destructive** Unity components to help VRChat avatars support MMD worlds.

+- 🌟 **"Make MMD BlendShapes"** helps you generate MMD blend shapes based on your avatar's existing facial expressions, without permanently modifying the orignal mesh.
+It comes with a visual editor that helps you select the right expression for each MMD morph at any time.
+- ✏️ **"Avatar Write Defaults"** helps you enable Write Defaults on all animator layers, without permanently modifying the original animator controller.
+(May not be compatible with your avatar or gimmicks in your avatar.)
+- 🧹 **"Remove FX Animator Layers"** helps you remove unnecessary animator layers, without permanently modifying the original animator controller.
+- Plus **easy .unitypackage export** helps you share blend shape settings, without the risk of sharing your avatar's 3D mesh.

+## Old intro, TODO remove

 Make It MMD makes it easy to **create** and **share** MMD blend shapes for VRChat avatars, based on their existing facial expressions.

 - 🌟 It's **non-destructive**, running only when you build your avatar.